-Don’t use preset usernames and passwords, and don’t use any factory settings.
+Don’t use preset usernames, passwords, and factory settings

 7 steps to becoming PCI DSS compliant

-In addition to the basics above, here’s a breakdown of the steps you need to take to ensure you’re PCI compliant.
+In addition to the basics above, here’s a PCI compliance checklist showing a breakdown of the steps you need to take to ensure that your Australian business is PCI compliant.

 7. Setup regular monitoring: Make sure you monitor compliance on an ongoing basis throughout the year, as PCI DSS is not a single event, but a continuous, ongoing process.

 Note: Sometimes your payment page may be overlooked